-Obviously the Michigan economy has been dreadful this decade, having recorded an unprecedented nine consecutive years of job losses.
+Obviously the Michigan economy has been dreadful for a decade, having recorded an unprecedented 10 consecutive years of job losses.
 The state is at the bottom of the national rankings in both employment and per capita income growth.
-This is largely because the engine that still drives the Michigan economy is the troubled domestic auto industry.
+This is largely because of the near collapse of the domestic auto industry - the engine that has driven the Michigan economy.